gjermundgaraba/bjaanes.github.io/_posts/2016-01-30-picks-of-the-month-january-2016.md

 The price is very much right for this phone.
 It costs almost half of the newest iPhone, and it only feels slightly cheaper.
 It feels just as fast and responsive, and I have yet to miss anything from Apple land.
 Very much value for you money.

 The fingerprint reader is much faster, and more ergonomically placed than on my old iPhone 6.
-I can actually use it without it being &#8220;in the way&#8221;.
+I can actually use it without it being "in the way".

 The battery life is not ideal.
 It certainly lasts the day, but I would be more comfortable if the battery lasted at least two days (which my iPhone 6 never did either).